rmurray2/DRIP-vs-Manual/README.md

 ['APD','MO','T','BKH','ED','DBD','DOV','BEN','LANC','NC','NWN','PPG','RPM','SWK','UBSI','UVV','WGL','ERIE','ESS','NNN','PRE']

 only 'ED', 'DBD', 'DOV', 'PPG', 'SWK', 'UVV', 'WGL', 'NNN' are included in the analysis in the article.
 (The inclusion of 'MO' in the article was a typo).
+Also, although July 17th, 2000 was the reported back test start date, Sept 19, 2000 was the actual start date.
+This shouldn't have any noticable effect on the results.

 The list positions for these tickers are:

 tckrlist[1], tckrlist[4], tckrlist[5], tckrlist[6], tckrlist[11], tckrlist[13], tckrlist[15], tckrlist[16], tckrlist[19]